GZHU-DVL/AttackVQA/README.md

 python Black-box.py  --trained_datasets=K --quality_model=1 --query=300 --gamma=5/255\
 ```
 After running the Black-box.py, you can obtain the MOS of each video and the estimated quality score before and after the attack in the directory "/counterexample/VSFA/VSFA_black/".

+*Note:* Since continuous playback of the video raises the just noticeable difference (JND) threshold, setting $gamma$ to 5/255 renders the adversarial video nearly indistinguishable to the human eye.
+However, upon closer inspection of individual frames, subtle perturbations may be detected in smooth areas of the video frame.
+To further enhance imperceptibility of the perturbations, you can opt to set $gamma$ to 3/255.
+Even with this setting, our proposed black box attack method can still achieve competitive attack effects.

 ## License
 This source code is made available for research purpose only.